Mig Flash

-Mig Flash (Note: Stylized as MIG Flash), formerly known as the Mig Switch, is a third-party accessory for Nintendo Switch and Nintendo Switch 2 consoles that allows users to play games from a MicroSD card that have been backed up from the console with the Mig Flash Dumper.
+Mig Flash, (Note: Stylized as MIG Flash) formerly known as the Mig Switch, is a third-party accessory for Nintendo Switch and Nintendo Switch 2 consoles that allows users to play games from a MicroSD card that have been backed up from the console with the Mig Flash Dumper.
 Because there is no checking if the game has been obtained legitimately, Mig Flash allows the user to upload unlicensed ROM files to the console, enabling piracy and causing a series of litigations by Nintendo against individuals selling the device.

 Specifications

 Mig Flash

 Mig Flash is a flash cartridge shaped like a Nintendo Game Card.
 A MicroSD card containing ROM and certificate data of a game is inserted inside the flash card, with the card acting like an adapter.
 After inserting Mig Flash into the Switch's cartridge slot, the game appears on the console's main menu.
-Multiple games may be loaded on Mig Flash, though the system can only recognize one at a time, requiring the user to press the button on the Mig Flash for cycling between games.
+Multiple games may be loaded on Mig Flash, though the system can only recognize one at a time, requiring the user to eject the Mig Flash or press the button on the top of the Mig Flash v2 for cycling between games.